MiroKeimioniemi/digital-fabrication-portfolio/content/post/week-1/index.md

 First, I created a script called `compress-images.ps1` under a new `scripts` folder to resize, compress and convert all images under
 `content/post` and all its subdirectories to `.webp` by finding all files ending with `.jpg`, `.jpeg` or `.png` and applying the same
 ImageMagick command to each while also deleting the original image.
-It then evolved to the script below, which first converts the image losslessly, then checks if it is larger than 200kb and if this is the case, redos the conversion using the original image, replacing the initial converted image, thus producing a smaller, lossy output this time.
+Over the course of the first few weeks, it then evolved into the script below, which first converts the image to `.webp` format losslessly, then checks if it is larger than 200kb and if this is the case, redos the conversion using the original image, replacing the initial converted image, thus producing a smaller, lossy output this time.
 If the initial conversion produces an image smaller than 200kb, it stays untouched.
+Initially, I had the resolution set to 1200x1920 but this in combination with the lossy compresison made some of the larger screenshots captured on my external 4k monitor borderline illegible and I wanted to also protect the future images of my projects.

 ```powershell
 # Define the directory containing the images